Jayanti Naik

-Dr. Jayanti Naik (born 6 August 1962) from Amona in the Quepem taluka of Goa, is a Konkani writer and folklore researcher from Goa.
-She is a short story writer, dramatist, children's writer, folklorist, translator and was the first person to earn a doctorate from the Goa University's Department of Konkani.
-She is also a Sahitya Akademi award winner.
+Jayanti Naik (born 6 August 1962) is an Indian Konkani writer, folklore researcher, short story writer, dramatist, children's writer, folklorist, and translator.
+She was the first person to earn a doctorate from the Goa University's Department of Konkani.
+Naik is also a recipient of the Sahitya Akademi Award.
 In her career of some three decades, she has produced on average, a book a year.